push-platform/push-apps/README.md

 ### Configure `settings.py` for New Push

-It's necessary configure the `settings.py` for couple RapidPro and NewPush.
+It's necessary to configure the `settings.py` to enable NewPush on RapidPro..
 Then, Application for RapidPro can see templates and code (channel_types, installed_apps and etc).

 For configure the settings, must override the variables: